kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I may be wrong, but he has [that grin](../2022/november.md#walking-in-benijembla-with-the-english-ladies).
 - I know it must have been the 8th because this will have been the only day the Carrefour is open and busy.
 - Another table starts to talk to us a little.
-Sally says something incredibly bizarre and incongruent about how much she loves animals.
+Sandra Rita Diaz says something incredibly bizarre and incongruent about how much she loves animals.
 This makes them all roll their eyes at her and not speak to us again.
 - We stay a long time and drink wine.
 - We also take a drink from the strange man who says he works in security for the sanctuary.
 - I tell everyone about [Ana in the car with no driver](november.md#ana-in-the-blue-van).
 - I ask everyone if it means the trumpet teacher is in love with me?
 - They all say, yes, it could be.
-- Sally tells me she thinks she is being poisoned by someone she knows.
+- Sandra Rita Diaz tells me she thinks she is being poisoned by someone she knows.
 - I don't know how to respond.
 - This is the first time she tells me there are a lot of devil worshippers at the sanctuary.
 - I'm not clear about why she would say something like this either.